1031-Systems/1031_Delivery/docs/Help.md

 Playback within Hauntimator is constrained by the time range displayed.
 Playback will commence at the left edge of the displayed audio pane and continue to the right unless stopped by the user.
 When playback reaches the right edge of the display, it automatically rewinds to the beginning of the displayed range.
-However, if the left edge of the display is a time prior to the start of the audio, playback will jump to the start of the audio and proceed from there.
+However, if the green timebar is within the audio pane, playback will start at that point.

 ![Playback Controls](images/playback_controls.png)